-Services that are covered for you What you must pay when you get these services • Part-time or intermittent skilled nursing and home Out-of-Network health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 50% coinsurance for home health services. hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services 30% coinsurance when Part B medical equipment and supplies are billed separately.
-Medical equipment and supplies Home infusion therapy In-Network Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example. a pump), and supplies (for example, tubing and catheters).
-Up to 20% coinsurance for home infusion drug component 20% coinsurance for home infusion therapy supplies supplies (for example, tubing and cameters).
-Out-of-Network Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Up to 30% coinsurance for home infusion drug component 30% coinsurance for home infusion therapy supplies Remote monitoring In- and Out-of-Network Nonitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Prosthetics and supplies Additional copay/coinsurance may apply for professional services based on the provider delivering the service.
+Services that are covered for you What you must pay when you get these services Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Out-of-Network 40% coinsurance for home health services.
+30% coinsurance when Part B medical equipment and supplies are billed separately.
+Home infusion therapy In-Network Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example. a pump), and Up to 20% coinsurance for home infusion drug component 20% coinsurance for home infusion therapy supplies supplies (for example, tubing and catheters).
+Out-of-Network Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Up to 30% coinsurance for home infusion drug component 30% coinsurance for home infusion therapy supplies In- and Out-of-Network Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Prosthetics and supplies Additional copay/coinsurance may apply for professional services based on the provider delivering the service.
 Hospice care In- and Out-of-Network You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 You may receive care from any Medicare-certified hospice program.
 Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
 Your hospice doctor can be a network provider or an out-of-network provider.
-Covered services include: When you enroll in a Medicare- certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Mount Carmel MediGold No Premium Choice (PPO).
+Covered services include: When you enroll in a Medicare- certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Mount Carmel MediGold Choice (PPO).
 Hospice consultations are included as part of inpatient hospital care.
 Physician service